AdobeDocs/app-builder/src/pages/guides/tips_tricks.md

 }
 ```

-## Implementing a move operation for the Project Firefly Files SDK
+## Implementing a move operation for the App Builder Files SDK

-While handling large files within a Runtime action using [Project Firefly Files SDK](https://github.com/adobe/aio-lib-files), you might have the need to move those files to another location in the underlying cloud storage, e.g. for archiving purpose when computing is over.
+While handling large files within a Runtime action using [App Builder Files SDK](https://github.com/adobe/aio-lib-files), you might have the need to move those files to another location in the underlying cloud storage, e.g. for archiving purpose when computing is over.

 We have decided until now to not expose a move operation in our abstraction, for the two main following reasons:

 - Some cloud storage APIs do not provide an atomic move operation, meaning that there is a tradeoff between abstraction and consistency.
 Users might expect that files operations on single files are atomic.
 Operations on folders are not atomic neither.
 - The implementation of such a feature is a two-liner, which makes it simple enough to implement and test the abstraction at application level

-This is our recommendation to implement the move operation at application level by using the [Project Firefly Files SDK](https://github.com/adobe/aio-lib-files) primitives:
+This is our recommendation to implement the move operation at application level by using the [App Builder Files SDK](https://github.com/adobe/aio-lib-files) primitives:

 ```javascript
 /**